AdobeDocs/contributor.en/help/resources.md

 description: Learning resources for Git and GitHub.
 ---

-# Git and GitHub learning resources
+# List of Git and GitHub learning resources

 If you are unfamiliar with Git or GitHub, check out these resources.